corcorana/restingIAF/README.md

 # restingIAF
 ## General information
 Source code for `restingIAF`, an automated resting-state individual alpha frequency (IAF) estimation routine implemented in EEGLAB.

-Repo also contains a manuscript (long and short(er) versions, also archived on bioRxiv) outlining rationale for programme development, its performance across simulated and non-simulated EEG datasets, and guidelines for parameter settings.
+Repo also contains a manuscript (long and short(er) versions, archived on bioRxiv) outlining rationale for programme development, its performance across simulated and non-simulated EEG datasets, and guidelines for parameter settings.
+The long version contains additional details concerning some of the problematic aspects of many common approaches to IAF estimation.
+The short version (currently under review) omits some technical details, most of which have been summarised in the accompanying appendix.

 Materials required to replicate the simulation analyses reported in the manuscipt can be found in the [simulations](https://github.com/corcorana/restingIAF/tree/master/code/simulations) subdirectory.

 A [tutorial](https://github.com/corcorana/restingIAF/tree/master/code/tutorial) analysis routine (including sample EEG data) is provided to familiarise you with various features of the package.
 If you experience any difficulties implementing `restingIAF`, please attempt to replicate the analysis detailed in the [tutorial readme](https://github.com/corcorana/restingIAF/tree/master/code/tutorial/tute_README.md) before contacting us for assistance.